A-Safi/MPC-tutorial-examples/README.md

 # MPC-tutorial-examples
-Explicit and numerical solution for unconstrained and constrained model predictive controller (with and without YALMIP toolbox)
+Explicit and numerical solution for unconstrained and constrained tracking model predictive controller (with and without YALMIP toolbox)